theanalyst/ceph/doc/radosgw/multisite.rst

 Note that every realm has an id, which allows for flexibility like renaming the realm later, should the need arise.
 The ``current_period`` changes whenever we change anything in the master zone.
-The ``epoch`` is incremented when there's a change in configuration which doesn't modify the master zone
+The ``epoch`` is incremented when there's a change in configuration of the master zone, which results in a change of current period.

 Deleting the default zonegroup
 ------------------------------